LucasBehrendt/investorsclub/README.md

 It is often the case that retail investors are alone, and have trouble finding people around them to engage with.
 Investors Club can be a great tool for these people to find each other.

-The site includes a page for local events you can attend, as well as a sign-up/contact form to register for upcoming events.
+The site includes a page for local events you can attend, as well as a sign-up/contact form to register for upcoming events or to submit questions.

 [Find the live website here!](https://lucasbehrendt.github.io/investorsclub/)